top of page

 Three forces are reshaping the landscape:

-Expansion into regulated markets has brought new controls, reporting formats and compliance obligations.
-Regions such as Germany and Spain impose strict deposit, KYC and payment-method rules.
+Expansion into regulated markets has brought new controls, reporting formats, and compliance obligations.
+Regions such as Germany and Spain impose strict deposit, KYC, and payment-method rules.
+This regulatory landscape demands that operators remain vigilant and adaptable.

-Operators relying on multiple PSPs face complex reconciliation, inconsistent error codes and non-standard reporting.
-This increases operational cost and slows decision-making.
+Operators relying on multiple PSPs face complex reconciliation, inconsistent error codes, and non-standard reporting.
+This increases operational costs and slows decision-making.
+Streamlining these processes is essential for improving efficiency.

-Open banking, European digital identity wallets (EUDI), and stablecoin-based treasury solutions are now influencing payment flows, settlement speeds and verification processes.
+Open banking, European digital identity wallets (EUDI), and stablecoin-based treasury solutions are now influencing payment flows, settlement speeds, and verification processes.
+These innovations promise to enhance the overall payment experience for operators and players alike.

 Key Pain Points Identified by Operators

 Reconciliation remains one of the most resource-intensive processes.
-Operators relying on multiple acquirers or PSPs face data gaps that hinder analysis, auditing and settlement accuracy.
+Operators relying on multiple acquirers or PSPs face data gaps that hinder analysis, auditing, and settlement accuracy.
+Automating reconciliation processes can mitigate these challenges.

-Despite SLAs of T+1 or T+2, operators still encounter delays due to cross-border settlement, bank holidays and inconsistent FX windows.
+Despite SLAs of T+1 or T+2, operators still encounter delays due to cross-border settlement, bank holidays, and inconsistent FX windows.
 These delays directly affect liquidity and player payment reliability.
+Addressing these issues is vital for maintaining player trust.

 Regional Overview